 You will arrive in Ollantaytambo in the late afternoon or after dark so you will want to spend another night and return to Cusco the following day.

 It is quite the journey and there are many ways to experience it.
 Everything from walking via a guided tour that takes a week or more to using a tour guide agency to trying to figure it out yourself to doing it the way I suggest are all available.
 I am writing this for the individuals who want to see everything, want to know what to stop for, and want to know what to avoid.
 I tell you where to get tickets and how flexible - or not - they are.
 I provide you with names and phone numbers of people who will actually help you get there comfortably, safely, and economically.
 The good news is that they are not part of some tourist agency designed to liberate you of your money.
 I refer you to a trustworthy taxi and awesome yet reasonable hotel accommodations.
-I have created a web page just for you.
+I have created the web page below just for you.
 You can refer to it when you are in country.
 My experiences will save you not only money but headache and pain while traveling to Machu Picchu.
-You can purchase that information for $5 by selecting this button

 Good journey my friend!

 Now let me blow your mind!

 At the equator the earth spins at 1000 miles per hour = 1609 kilometers per hour.

 The earth rotates around the sun at about 67,000 miles per hour = 107,826 kilometers per hour.